bcgov/automated-testing/docs/Home.md

 # Automated Testing Guidance

 > **TLDR:** There is more to automated testing than installing a tool.
-Consider best practices, organization, integration of other tools and modules.
-Last but not least
+Consider best practices, organization, integration of other tools and modules and test strategies.

 [Scope](Scope) of this wiki